Metropolitan Correctional Center, Chicago

-The Metropolitan Correctional Center, Chicago (MCC Chicago) is a United States federal prison in Chicago, Illinois, which holds male and female prisoners of all security levels prior to and during court proceedings in the Northern District of Illinois, as well as inmates serving brief sentences.
+The Metropolitan Correctional Center, Chicago (MCC Chicago) is a United States federal prison in Chicago, Illinois, that holds imprisoned men and women of all security levels before and during court proceedings in the Northern District of Illinois, and for brief sentences.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 History and design

 MCC Chicago was designed by architect Harry Weese.
 Construction began in 1971 and the facility opened in 1975.
-The building is a right triangle shape, is 28 stories high, and has a rooftop exercise yard.
-The irregularly-spaced windows on each wall are reminiscent of old computer punchcards.
+The 28-story building has the plan form of a right triangle.

-Several features make MCC Chicago's design unique from other federal prison facilities.
-Weese designed each cell with a floor-to-ceiling slit window, 7 ft long by 5 in wide, narrow enough not to require bars, and beveled out to allow natural light to pass inside.
-The cells were originally designed to feel as comfortable as possible, based on sailboat cabins, with built-in hardwood beds and desks.
+Unlike other federal prison facilities, each cell has a floor-to-ceiling slit window, 7 ft long by 5 in wide, narrow enough not to require bars, and beveled out to allow natural light to pass inside.
+The cells were designed to feel as comfortable as possible, based on sailboat cabins, with built-in hardwood beds and desks.
 Most of these features have since been removed.

 Prison life

-An exercise yard is available for inmates, located on the roof of the building.
-This rooftop yard is enclosed by 30 ft tall concrete walls with fenced openings.
-A recreation center in the basement provides fitness equipment on a regular schedule, along with a selection of board games.
+An exercise yard is available for inmates on the roof of the building, enclosed by 30 ft tall concrete walls with fenced openings.
+A recreation center in the basement holds fitness equipment and board games.
 The leisure and law libraries are housed on the ninth floor along with classrooms and offices.
 There is a security housing unit (SHU) for male prisoners, while female prisoners needing to be isolated, as of 2005, have been taken to the Cook County Jail.